 I feel about my breasts the way I think most people feel about their elbows: It hurts when I knock them into things, and I certainly don’t need them touched or sucked to enjoy sex.
-Still, as a sex educator and pleasure-product reviewer, I am both privy to the reality of breast orgasms and am constantly testing new sex serums, lubes, and vibrators that can be used to stimulate them.
+Still, as a sex educator and pleasure-product reviewer, I am both privy to how to play with boobs and the reality of breast orgasms and am constantly testing new sex serums, lubes, and vibrators that can be used to stimulate them.
 So I was intrigued when I received sexual-wellness-brand Foria's new Intimacy Breast Oil with Organic Botanicals ($38).
 It claims to "inspire a daily ritual of loving your breasts," so I decided to explore the erogenous zone that I typically keep under sports bras.

 Conceptually—to me, at least—breast oil seemed a little out there as a tool for stimulation.
 After all, a fluid can’t pinch or pulsate the way a set of nipple clamps or nipple vibrators can.
 But if you consider the popularity of liquid vibrators and arousal serums over the last half decade, this addition will seem more like a logical next step.